yaikobzeray/dev-journal/activity_log.md

 Wrote a multi-stage Dockerfile for the Django app.
 Final image is under 120MB using python:3.12-slim.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [FASTAPI] Friday, 12 April 2024 — Entry 3

+Added request/response middleware to FastAPI for logging and timing headers.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*